Home/Blog/Lifestyle/Yoga/Sarvangasana: Health Benefits and How to Integrate into Your Practice

 2) Mental and Emotional Benefits

-Sarvangasana can serve as a powerful relaxation tool.
-The inverted position is calming to the nervous system, promoting a state of rest and helping to alleviate stress, anxiety, and mental fatigue.
-It encourages mindfulness, enhances self-awareness, and may improve emotional resilience when practised regularly.
-Some practitioners believe that it helps stimulate the release of endorphins, although direct scientific evidence on this specific effect is limited.
-Nevertheless, the meditative nature of the pose often leaves practitioners feeling grounded and mentally clear.
+Sarvangasana can serve as a powerful complementary relaxation tool.
+The inverted position is calming to the nervous system, contributing to a state of rest and helping to alleviate symptoms of stress, anxiety, and mental fatigue [6].
+It encourages mindfulness, enhances self-awareness, and may improve emotional resilience when practiced regularly [6].
+The meditative nature of the pose often leaves practitioners feeling grounded and mentally clear.

 How to Perform Sarvangasana